-(b) As the collector, you must do the following when continuing with a urine specimen collection under this section:
+(b) (1) As the collector, you must do the following when continuing with a urine specimen collection under this section:

-(1) Discard the insufficient specimen, except where the insufficient specimen was out of temperature range or showed evidence of adulteration or tampering (see §40.65(b) and (c)).
+(i) Discard the insufficient specimen, except where the insufficient specimen was out of temperature range or showed evidence of adulteration or tampering (see § 40.65(b) and (c)

-(3) If the employee refuses to make the attempt to provide a new urine specimen or leaves the collection site before the collection process is complete, you must discontinue the collection, note the fact on the “Remarks” line of the CCF (Step 2), and immediately notify the DER.
-This is a refusal to test.
+(iii) If the employee refuses to make the attempt to provide a new urine specimen or leaves the collection site before the collection process is complete, you must discontinue the collection, note that fact on the “Remarks” line of the CCF (Step 2), and immediately notify the DER of the conduct as provided in § 40.191(e)(1)

-(4) If the employee has not provided a sufficient specimen within three hours of the first unsuccessful attempt to provide the specimen, you must discontinue the collection, note the fact on the “Remarks” line of the CCF (Step 2), and immediately notify the DER.
+(ii) If the employee has not provided a sufficient specimen within one hour of the first unsuccessful attempt to provide the specimen, you must discontinue the collection, note the fact on the “Remarks” line of the CCF (Step 2), and immediately notify the DER.

 (1) As the MRO, if another physician will perform the evaluation, you must provide the other physician with the following information and instructions:

-(i) That the employee was required to take a DOT drug test, but was unable to provide a sufficient amount of urine to complete the test;
+(i) That the employee was required to take a DOT drug test, but was unable to provide a sufficient amount of specimen to complete the test;

 (ii) The consequences of the appropriate DOT agency regulation for refusing to take the required drug test;